Do you want more search visitors?

 I’ve generated 173,336 qualified visitors from long-tail keyword phrases in the past year – a 91% increase.

-Your long-tail keywords may not rank in Google’s top 10 results, and it’s true that 60% of all organic clicks go to the top 3 search results, but that still leaves 40% up for grabs.
+Your long-tail keywords may not rank in Google’s top 10 results and it’s true that 60% of all organic clicks go to the top 3 search results, but that still leaves 40% up for grabs.

-Now you know the potential impact of long-tail key phrases on your site growth, let’s dive in and learn how to sustain that organic traffic.
+Now that you know the potential impact of long-tail key phrases on your site growth, let’s dive in and learn how to sustain that organic traffic.